|#1||ExpressVPN with [49% Discount]|

 - Use the closest server possible to your physical location.
 This generally reduces latency and improves performance.

 - Choose the least crowded server or “recommended” server.
 Some VPNs help you select the best VPN server by showing server bandwidth loads or having “recommended” servers based on distance and loading.

 - Experiment with different VPN protocols.
 OpenVPN UDP offers the best mix of security and speed.
 WireGuard is the fastest VPN protocol we’ve tested.
 Trying different VPN protocols and encryption options may help to find the best fit for your network.

 - Consider antivirus and WiFi interference.
 Sometimes antivirus software or other WiFi networks may interfere with VPN speeds.

-- Use a wired (ethernet) connection.
+- Use a wired (ethernet) connection rather than WiFi.
 Wired connections (with high-quality ethernet cables) generally provide faster and more consistent speeds than WiFi, and are also more secure than WiFi.

 - Consider processing power.
 Processing power on your device may also be limiting speeds, especially if you are using a VPN router.